latitude-dev/latitude/README.md

 Here’s a quick getting started guide to get the sample app up and running:

-1. **Install Latitude SDK**
+1. \*\*Install Latitude

-Run the following command to install the Latitude SDK globally on your machine:
+Run the following command to install the Latitude CLI globally on your machine:

-`npm install -g @latitude-sdk/cli`
+`npm install -g @latitude-data/cli`

 2. **Create the starter project**